dell/csm-docs/content/v1/csidriver/installation/offline/_index.md

 description: Offline Installation of Dell CSI Storage Providers
 ---

-The `csi-offline-bundle.sh` script can be used to create a package usable for offline installation of the Dell CSI Storage Providers, via either Helm or the Dell CSI Operator.
+The `csi-offline-bundle.sh` script can be used to create a package usable for offline installation of the Dell CSI Storage Providers, via either Helm or the Dell CSM Operator.

 This includes the following drivers:
 * [PowerFlex](https://github.com/dell/csi-vxflexos)